What does “kochira koso” mean in Japanese?

 Summary

 In this blog post, I’ve explained the definition and meanings of “kochira koso” in detail based on its grammatical components.
-And also, I’ve explained how to use it through the examples.
+And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- kochira koso – こちらこそ : a Japanese phrase meaning ‘thank you, too’, ‘you, too’, ‘me, too’, ‘my pleasure’, or such in Japanese.
-Japanese native speakers use this phrase as a response when they want to repeat what someone has just said but in the opposite direction.
+- kochira koso – こちらこそ : a Japanese phrase meaning ‘thank you, too’, ‘you, too’, ‘me, too’, ‘my pleasure, too’, or such in Japanese.
+Japanese native speakers use this phrase as a very useful response.
+They use this when they want to mean the same thing as someone has just said but in the opposite (or different) direction.
+So, this is very similar to the English phrases like ‘you, too’, ‘me, too’, and so on.
+Of course, this can also mean ‘thank you, too’, ‘my pleasure, too’, or such depending on the context and situation.
 This phrase is literally a strongly emphasized expression for ‘my side’.
-This literal interpretation is not completely in line with the meanings, but still very understandable, I think.
+This literal interpretation is not completely in line with the actual meanings, but still very understandable, I think.
 Japanese native speakers use this phrase as a response to say, for example, “what you said now should’ve come from my side.”

 Hope my explanations are understandable and helpful for Japanese learners.